OpenComputerLab/OpenComputersDocs/docs/en/component/world_sensor.md

 - `isGasPresent(gas:string):boolean`

     Gets whether the world the device is currently in has the specified gas.

 - `getGravity():number`

     Gets the gravity of the world that the device is currently in.

 - ` hasBreathableAtmosphere():boolean`

     Gets whether the world that the device is in has a breathable atmosphere.

 - `getWindLevel():number`

     Gets the wind level of the world that the device is currently in.

-## Contents

-# World Sensor

-This component is provided by the [World Sensor Upgrade](/item/world_sensor_upgrade).

-Component name: `world_sensor`.

-Callbacks:

-- `isGasPresent(gas:string):boolean`

-      Gets whether the world the device is currently in has the specified gas.

-- `getGravity():number`

-      Gets the gravity of the world that the device is currently in.

-- ` hasBreathableAtmosphere():boolean`

-      Gets whether the world that the device is in has a breathable atmosphere.

-- `getWindLevel():number`

-      Gets the wind level of the world that the device is currently in.

-## Contents